McDonnell Douglas F-4 Phantom II non-U.S. operators: Upgrades and further developments

 One of the first measures taken by the PA was to increase the number of reconnaissance RF-4Es in their fleet, to augment the existing six.
-They were able to do this in 1993 when the Luftwaffe phased out their RF-4Es, and 29 ex-Luftwaffe aircraft were added to the 348th Mira.
+They were able to do this in 1993 when the Luftwaffe phased out their RF-4Es, and 29 ex-Luftwaffe aircraft were added to the 348th Squadron.
 This last batch brought the number of F-4s serving with the PA to 121.
 Other programs saw the upgrade of several Greek Phantoms to carry out anti-radar operations.

 In 1993 the PA called for a major electronic upgrade for the F-4 fleet, involving the replacement of the APQ-120 with a new AMRAAM-capable system.
 Contenders to conduct the upgrade were DASA, Rockwell International, and IAI.
-IAI was ruled out because it was already involved with the Greek's historical adversary, Turkey, upgrading their own Phantoms at this time.
+IAI was ruled out because it was already involved with the Greeks' historical adversary, Turkey, upgrading their own Phantoms at this time.

 DASA won the contract in August 1997, dubbed "Peace Icarus 2000".
 The Greek F-4s were upgraded to a similar standard as the Luftwaffe F-4F ICE, including APG-65 radar, a GEC-Marconi HUD and GPS/INS.
 The first flight of an upgraded aircraft was on 28 April 1999 at Manching airbase.
 In total 38 aircraft were upgraded, 37 of them by Hellenic Aerospace Industry, at Tanagra.
 Phantoms were also provided with Rafael LITENING pods, capable of navigation, targeting and use of guided weapons, such as the AGM-65 Maverick.
-With these improvements, the F-4 ICE and F-4G "Wild Weasel" will remain an effective fighter well into the 21st century.
+With these improvements, the F-4 ICE will remain an effective fighter well into the 21st century.

 The RF-4E reconnaissance versions were retired on 5 May 2017 and 348 Squadron was deactivated.